iamvdo/Greeed/README.md

 Greeed
 ======

-Greeed is a minimalist, responsive JS-based grid layout.
+Greeed is a minimalist (only 2.9K minified), responsive JS-based grid layout.
 The goal is to display items on columns (based on media-queries), where items are presented from top to bottom, regardless of the number of columns.

 No CSS layout can do that, even Flexbox! :(